lyqht/Allegro/Kivy Beginner Notes.md

 These notes are made for fellow beginner programmers by a layman who only has the knowledge from 10.009 The Digital World course in SUTD, which introduces students to Python.
 Thus, it will not be very comprehensive as it will skip over a lot on how Kivy does its modularity and abstraction to achieve its current form of code architecture.
-If you are interested though, headover here to read indepth.
+In fact, I will be explaining things more in terms of patterns more than how it works.
+If you are interested though, headover to kivy.org to read their API references and documentation.

 # Intro to Graphic User Interface (GUI)